ICWeiner/FEUP-FSI/LOGBOOK11.md

 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -keyout ca.key -out ca.crt -subj "/CN=www.modelCA.com/O=Model CA LTD./C=US" -passout pass:dees
 ```

-With this we already specified the all the information of the subject and the password needed, so any additional information will not be promted.
+With this we already specified all the information of the subject and the password needed, so any additional information will not be prompted.

 ### Questions